cBioPortal/cbioportal/docs/File-Formats.md

 31. **Connection_Type**: `3to5` or `5to3`.
 The direction of the second gene.
 32. **Event_Info**: Description of the event.
 For a fusion event, fill in `Fusion`.
 33. **Class**: [`DELETION`, `DUPLICATION`, `INSERTION`, `INVERSION` or `TRANSLOCATION`]
-34. **Length**: Length of the structural variant in number of basepairs.
+34. **Length**: Length of the structural variant in number of bases.
 35. **Comments**: Any comments or free text.
 36. **External_Annotation**: COSMIC or GENBank ID.
 Cosmic IDs follow the format `COSMIC:COS1000`.